vadimverbilo/frontend-learning/topics/00-basic-knowledge/README.md

 - 🧠 How to search effectively (Google operators)
 - 💻 Working efficiently with VS Code
-- 🌐 Understanding how the web works (HTTP, DNS, client-server model)
+- 🌐 Network and browser

 These topics form the invisible foundation of daily development work.